dlaf88/dlaf88.github.io/_posts/2019-06-08-first-notes-on-tdd.md

 ### Some Mechanics of TDD
-When you call rspec in the command line rspec (the program) loads the spec directory which loads all the files in the directory.
-Rspec then loads into memory example groups which are the suite of tests that are called after ```RSPEC.describe```.
+When you call rspec in the command line rspec (the program) loads the spec directory which loads all the files in that directory.
+Rspec then loads into memory example groups which are the suite of tests that are called after ```Rspec.describe```.

-Here rspec creates an object called ExampleGroup.
+Here rspec, internally, creates an object called ExampleGroup:

 {% highlight ruby %}
-Rspec.describe do Project
+Rspec.describe Project do
 ...
 end
 {% endhighlight %}

-Rspec continues to execute the code in the block.
-After `it` rspec stores the tests and the arguments as what are called examples.
+Here Rspec executes the code inside the do block.
+As it executes the code it gathers tests which are called after the `it` block.
 {% highlight ruby %}
-Rspec.describe do Project
+Rspec.describe Project do
  it 'does something' do

  end
 end
 {% endhighlight %}

+ Before running the tests Rspec randomizes the order of the ExampleGroups so that no example group depends on the other.

 ### Matchers
 The basic syntax of Rspec is ```expect(test_value).to(matcher)```